GIMP Developer Site now have improved navigation!

 You don’t declare “multilayer capability” as you do with script-fu-register-filter.
 Your plugin doesn’t necessarily need an image and drawables.
 (On your behalf, ScriptFu declares to the PDB that it requires no drawables.)

 The run func that you define in your script has the same signature as you declare in the registration function.
-(The registration functaion also declares the procedure signature in the PDB, and it will be similar, but in terms of the C language and having an extra argument for run-mode.
+(The registration function also declares the procedure signature in the PDB, and it will be similar, but in terms of the C language and having an extra argument for run-mode.
 As in ScriptFu v2, and unlike plugins in other languages, the run-mode argument is hidden by ScriptFu.)

 Example